Seneca Women's Encampment for a Future of Peace and Justice: Legacy

 Another anti-nuclear weapons protest occurred at the depot in October 1983, which was not sponsored by the Women's Encampment, although some encampment participants did participate.

 After the main encampment ended in the summer of 1983, several smaller demonstrations occurred at the depot the following summer.
 While a token presence at the encampment continued for a few years, the activity declined each year.
 In 1986, the Window Peace project in New York City paid tribute to both this encampment and the Greenham Common Women's Peace Camp.

 In the early 1990s, the Special Weapons area at the Seneca Army Depot, which is where the protesters believed the nuclear weapons were stored, was closed and the Army acknowledged that the base's Special Weapons mission had ended.
 Not long after the base was listed for closure under the Base Realignment and Closure Act.
-The depot was finally decommissioned and shut down on September 2000.
+The depot was finally decommissioned and shut down in September 2000.

 Since the mid-1990s, the base has been undergoing redevelopment for non-military purposes.
 Among those now in place is a state prison (Five Points Correctional Facility).
 For a time the former troop housing area was used as a program for troubled teenagers by Kid's Peace and then by the Hillside Children's Center.
 That area has been sold by the Seneca County IDA and is vacant.
 Depot land also has been re-utilized for a Seneca County Jail, and various buildings at the base are being used for warehousing.